 Brad Lothspeich was appointed to the Board on May 16, 2011 to fill a vacancy.
 In the November 2011 General Election, he was elected to a full six-year term.

 Commissioner Lothspeich is a lifelong resident of the area.
 He served as Fire District 6 Fire Chief from 1994-2003; Assistant Fire Chief from 1991-1994.
 From 1974-1991 he served as a firefighter, Lieutenant, Captain, and Battalion Chief.
 Lothspeich retired in 2003 and now works as a broker/realtor for Real Living the Real Estate Group.
-He volunteers with a number of community groups in a variety of capacities: a Board Director for the Hazel Dell/Salmon Creek Business Association and co-chairman of the Parade of Bands; Vice Chairman of the Three Creeks Community Partners; on the Supervisory Committee with IQ Credit Union; and a member of the Felida Neighborhood Association.
+He volunteers with a number of community groups in a variety of capacities: a Board Director for the Hazel Dell/Salmon Creek Business Association and co-chairman of the Parade of Bands; He serves on the Board of Directors for Santa's Posse and the Facilities Committee with IQ Credit Union.
+He was recently elected as Secretary/Treasurer of the Washington Fire Commissioners Association.

-Commissioner Lothspeich holds a bachelors degree in Business Administration/Personnel Management from Eastern Washington University.
+Commissioner Lothspeich holds a bachelors degree in Business Administration/Personnel Management from Eastern Washington University and an AAS Degree in Fire Protection Technology from Portland Community College.